-Ethylene Propylene Diene Monomer, or EPDM as it is more commonly known, is designed to be able to stand up to the most extreme conditions that a flat roof will face, providing it with long lasting ability.
+EPDM (Ethylene Propylene Diene Monomer) is a flat roofing material that is designed to be able to work in the most extreme conditions that a flat roof will face.

-A Roofing Material With a Life Expectancy in Excess of 50 Years
+A Roofing Material With a Life Expectancy of Over 50 Years...

 The benefits of our EPDM flat roofing materials

-- Long lasting ability, EPDM roofs have been proven to last in excess of 50 years
+- Long-lasting ability, EPDM roofs have been proven to last over 50 years

 - Permanently flexible